-In 2019, Mr. Wilson was granted PRSUs that provide for certain treatment upon a qualifying termination of employment and/or change of control.
-The award agreement evidencing the grant of PRSUs to Mr. Wilson in 2019 provides that (a) if we terminate Mr. Wilson without "cause" or if Mr. Wilson resigns or terminates employment as a result of death or "disability" (as defined in the Wilson Agreement), the PRSUs will become vested based on actual achievement of the stock-price hurdle during the period beginning on the most recent vesting date preceding the date of termination and ending on the date of such termination, and (b) if a change of control occurs, the PRSUs will become vested by applying the per-share price paid in connection with the change of control as the stock-price hurdle for purposes of determining attainment of performance goals.
+In connection with his appointment as our Chief Operating Officer in August 2022, Mr. Dale received one-time equity grants as follows: (i) 110,000 PRSUs, which will have the opportunity to vest quarterly from the date of grant (August 24, 2022) through the 10th anniversary of the date of grant or an earlier change of control of the company, subject to and in accordance with the achievement of certain stock-price hurdles (ranging from \$5.00 to \$15.00 per share) on or prior to such date; and (ii) options to purchase 160,000 shares of Common Stock, with a per-share exercise price equal to \$2.50, which will vest in equal annual installments on August 23, 2023, 2024, 2025 and 2026.
+Each of these award agreements provides for certain treatment upon a qualifying termination of service and/or change of control.
+The award agreement evidencing the grant of PRSUs to Mr. Dale provides that (a) if we terminate Mr. Dale's service without cause or if Mr. Dale resigns or terminates as a result of death or disability (as defined in the Dale Agreements), the PRSUs will become vested based on actual achievement of the stock price hurdles during the period beginning on the most recent vesting date preceding the date of termination and ending on the date of such termination, and (b) if a change of control occurs, the PRSUs will become vested by applying the per-share price paid in connection with the change of control as the stock price hurdle for purposes of determining attainment of performance goals.
+With respect to the option grant, if Mr. Dale's service within 12 months following a change of control, then subject to Mr. Dale for good reason (each as defined in the Dale Agreements), in either case within 12 months following a change of control, then subject to Mr. Dale will have 90 days thereafter (or until the options' 10-year expiration date, if earlier) to exercise any vested options.